bogdanoancea/simulator/README.md

 </p>

-<b>How to build the application under Windows operating system<b>
+<b>How to build the application under Windows operating system</b>
 <p>
 <p>Prerequisites
-1. MSYS2 environment.
-MSYS2 is a software distro and building platform for Windows and it can be downloaded from https://www.msys2.org/.
+<p>1.
+MSYS2 environment.
+MSYS2 is a software distro and building platform for Windows and
+it can be downloaded from https://www.msys2.org/.
 Installing MSYS2 is straightforward, detailed instructions are provided on the project's web page mentoned above.
 After downloading the MSYS2 the path to the C++ compiler and make utility have to be added to your PATH variable.
 It is advisable to add these